rashixgoel/rashixgoel.github.io/index.md

 ---

 *This is a student learning portfolio.
+Mistakes can happen as I am not a professional.
 Cases will be added progressively as I continue my coding education.*

 *Last updated: April 2026*